magnars/mapdown/README.md

  :aside "There's not much to it, really."}
 ```

+### Supplementary features

+You can also parse the contents of a file with `(parse-file "path")`.
+Why not just slurp it in yourself?
+Just to get error messages that
+include the file path.

 ## Contribute

 Yes, please do.
 And add tests for your feature or fix, or I'll